kkeane/kubernetes-the-hard-way/etcd.md

 information you gathered earlier.

-**Important**: if you are adding a node to an existing cluster, you must change the entry "initial-cluster-state" to "existing"
+**Important**: if you are adding a node to an existing cluster, you must change the entry "initial-cluster-state" to "existing".
+You must also regenerate all SSH certificates on all nodes with the complete list of host names and IP addresses.

 ```
 name:     etcd1